azzraa/material-design/README.md

 ![Result Buttons](result.buttons.jpg)

-# Part 4: Using Dropdown with Materialize
+# Part 4: Using Dropdown with Front-End Framework Based on Material Design

 ## Step 1: Include Required Links
 To use Materialize CSS, JS and Material Icons, include the following links in your HTML: